 Every tester can benefit from a few helpful tips to increase their beta testing skills.
 Our team gives advice on upping your tester skills, shares community survey results, and highlights All-Star testers.
 If you have a question or want to learn more about something related to testing, odds are we’ve written about it.

 6. Follow Us on Social Media

 Want to get more involved in the Betabound community?
-Follow us on Twitter and Facebook.
-Through our social media channels we share testing opportunities, update you about current news within our tester community, and give away Betabound swag!
+Follow us on Twitter!
+Through our social media channel, we share testing opportunities, update you about current news within our tester community, and give away Betabound swag!